Module 2.1 – Simple Random Test

 1. Create a Simple Random Test

 a.
-Click New Test > Random
+Select New Test > Random.

 b.
 Create a breakpoint table as displayed in the image below:

 c.
-Set the duration to 7m30s (7 minutes and 30 seconds)
+Set the duration to 7 m 30 s (7 minutes and 30 seconds).

 2. Create the Graphs

 a.
-Click New Graph
+Select New Graph.

 b.
 Graph 1 configuration

-- Control Loop Traces: blank
+- Control Loop Traces:

-- Input Channels: Ch 1 and Ch 2
+- Input Channels: Ch1 and Ch2

 - Select Show only active lines